 The value of the DECA assessments are that they not only provide psychometrically-sound measures of within-child protective factors in individual children and groups of children, but they can also be used for progress monitoring and program evaluation purposes.
 Progress monitoring consists of administering an assessment such as the DECA multiple times throughout a school year in order to examine how children are responding to a particular intervention or program.
 The goal of progress monitoring is to obtain feedback during the intervention or program so that the nature or intensity of the intervention or program can be adjusted to maximize the chance of a successful outcome.
 Progress monitoring may occur multiple times over the year.
 In contrast, program evaluation refers to examining the progress or change observed over a defined period of time such as a school year to determine overall program effectiveness.
 Download a document that will provide guidance on using our assessment to both monitor the acquisition of protective factors of children and to evaluate the impact of intervention.

-Q13.
+Q12.
 Is training necessary to implement your assessment and planning programs?

 No. The User’s Guides and Strategies Manuals provide information about how to properly implement the resources in a variety of settings so that professional development is not required.
 However, DCRC does offer a variety of professional development options for those programs who choose to enhance the written materials with hands-on training for themselves and/or their staff.
 Professional development opportunities include live training events, webinars and technical assistance.
 Learn more about professional development options here.

-Q14.
+Q13.
 What implementation training professional development options are available?

-Q15.
+Q14.
 Do you offer professional development on other topics related to the social and emotional health of young children?

 Yes!
 The Devereux Center for Resilient Children provides professional development on a variety of topics related to promoting the social and emotional development and resilience of children birth through school age, as well promoting resilience in adults who care for young children.
 See our list of topics, many of which can be offered both in full day trainings and for keynote and workshop formats.

-Q16.
+Q15.
 Our professional development budget is tight, what options are available for limited or no cost?

 DCRC offers several one-hour recorded webinars on our website.
-These webinars provide a solid introduction to many of our resources, including the DECA for Infant and Toddlers Program, the DECA Preschool Program, the DECA-Clinical, and the DESSA.
+These webinars provide a solid introduction to many of our resources, including the DECA for Infant and Toddlers Program, the DECA Preschool Program, and the DECA-Clinical.
 In addition to onsite professional development options, we also offer many of our trainings in a distance learning/webinar format.
 For more information, please click here.
 Don’t forget to look for us at state and national conferences as well!
 View our conference calendar here.

-Q17.
+Q16.
 Do you offer any train-the-trainer sessions on your resources?

 While not a train-the-trainer, DCRC offers a Local Program Mentor (LPM) Training on the DECA for Infants and Toddlers, the DECA Program for Preschool, and both programs combined (DECA Birth through Five).
 The Local Program Mentor trainings provide the next level of knowledge and skill on the DECA/DECA-IT Program for those professionals who are in the role of providing training and technical assistance to others.
 A prerequisite to attend a Local Program Mentor Training is attendance at a Two-Day Implementation Training facilitated by a Devereux Certified Trainer.
 Participants will leave the Local Program Mentor Training with the knowledge, skills, and materials to develop customized workshops and support for their staff/community.
-At this time, we do not offer a Local Program Mentor Training on the DESSA tool.

 Two additional train-the-trainer sessions are available for those professionals seeking to further build their skills on supporting others working with children with challenging behaviors.
 The 2.5-Day Facing the Challenge: Helping Teachers Better Work with Children with Challenging Behaviors Train-the-Trainer Session and the Two-Day FLIP IT!
 Train-the-Trainer Session are not dependent on the use of the DECA Program but can certainly enhance practices that help to reduce challenging behavior in young children.